 - Recovering from a hangover and the effects of drinking too much

 If you can relate to any of the above, there’s a good chance that you have a problem.
 It would be difficult not to notice these signs of alcoholism in a woman you’re close to.
-This abusive cycle will wreak havoc on her life.
+This vicious cycle will wreak havoc on her life.
 An addicted woman may spend most of her time managing her problem with alcohol.
 She will slowly have less and less time for once-pleasurable activities and for those around her.
-It’s not unusual for many alcoholics to disappear days at a time because they were drinking.
-In fact, many women will drink alone.
-Is drinking alone a sign of alcoholism?
-It may be if the individual is only focused on that and if it happens often.
+It’s not unusual for many individuals to disappear for days at a time because they were drinking.

 4. Cravings to Drink

-One of the symptoms of alcoholism is that the addicted individual will experience strong cravings to drink.
-These urges may make women struggling with alcoholism feel restless.
-Sure, many people enjoy a drink on occasion, but women with an alcohol problem will feel that they need to drink.
+One of the symptoms of AUD is that the addicted individual will experience intense cravings to drink.
+These urges may make women struggling with alcohol addiction feel restless.
+Sure, many people occasionally enjoy a drink, but women with an alcohol problem will feel that they need to drink.
 If they don’t, they may feel empty, anxious, depressed, hollow, or down.
 You may notice that someone struggling with an alcohol addiction will make excuses to celebrate every time you’re with them.

 Fortunately, there are now many different alcohol addiction treatment plans that help ease cravings.
-Alcohol detox is particularly helpful and important to sobriety.
+Alcohol detox is particularly helpful and essential to sobriety.
 Medication-assisted treatment rebalances neurochemical levels in the brain.
-This makes it easier for alcoholics to stop thinking about liquor.
-Alcohol detox programs use many different types of medications.
-Some of the more popular ones include acamprosate and aripiprazole.
+This makes it easier for people struggling with addiction to stop thinking about drinking.

-The effects of alcoholism will include impaired judgment.
+The effects of AUD will include impaired judgment.
 Things that once mattered to a woman with an alcohol problem won’t be as important.
 They may miss out on work, school, or household chores.
-Women struggling with alcoholism often have a hard time managing their lives because they’re either drunk and under the influence, nursing a hangover, or having to manage withdrawal symptoms from not drinking in the daytime.
+Women struggling with AUD often have difficulty managing their lives because they’re either drunk and under the influence, nursing a hangover, or having to manage withdrawal symptoms from not drinking in the daytime.
 They may be non-responsive to the needs of those around them.
 They may also be less affectionate or may seem less pleasant to be around.

-This can lead to a lot of resentment or to a lot of issues among family and friends.
+This can lead to resentment or cause issues among family and friends.
 Recovering alcoholics will usually later realize the damage they’ve done to those they love.
 They may have strained relationships.
 This is why many alcohol rehab centers offer family programs, family therapy, and counseling.

 6. Drinking Regardless of Consequences

-When a woman drinks regardless of whether it is causing problems in her life, she has a drinking problem.
-Most of us will stop drinking when it starts to become a problem.
+When a woman drinks despite the problems it causes in her life, she has a drinking problem.
+Most people will stop drinking when it starts to become a problem.
 This is because the damages outweigh the fun of drinking.
-When a woman has become an alcoholic, she cannot abstain even when she considers all the problems alcohol has caused in her life.
+When a woman has become addicted to alcohol, she cannot abstain even when she considers all the problems alcohol has caused in her life.
 Her drinking becomes out of her control.
 She may get in trouble with the law and get charged with a DUI.
 She may lose her job or may ruin her relationships with her family and friends.
 None of that matters.

-Someone who is addicted to alcohol will continue to drink even if everything else in her life goes wrong.
-They simply can’t stop.
+Someone who is addicted to alcohol will continue to drink even if everything else in their life goes wrong.
+They simply cannot stop.
 This is why they need professional help to get them moving toward a healthier, sober lifestyle.